 Reducing Patient No-Show Rates: A Comprehensive Guide

-High patient no-show percentage have a negative impact across the healthcare network.
+High patient no-show rates have a negative impact across the healthcare network.
 They damage provider revenue, and they prevent patients from receiving optimal care – a serious lose-lose.

 A central cause of no-show rates is patients lacking a convenient and easy way to communicate with providers.
 Many providers still force patients to pick up the phone, or wrestle with clunky portals.
 They fail to meet them in a digital medium that is easy, convenient, and multilingual.
 When providers improve their overall patient communication, no-shows rates reliably fall.

-How can providers implement the right strategies reducing no show rates in primary care?
+How can providers implement the right strategies to reduce no-show rates in primary care?
 And what results can they expect?
-Read our guide to find out.
+Read our guide for 8 tangible strategies.

 The Cost of Patient No-Show Rates